arnoldchrisoduor1/Customer_Segementation_End-to-End_Analysis/README.md

 # Customer_Segementation_End-to-End_Analysis
-Descriptive and Statistical Analysis of the Customer Segmentation Data for Insurance policies.
+Descriptive and Statistical Analysis of the Customer Segmentation Data for Insurance policies..